Vedaang123/3-SAT-algorithm-in-research-/README.md

 # 3-SAT-algorithm-in-research-
-This is the Git repository with the code, and the tested 20 SATLIB instances in DIMACS format
+This is the Git repository with the code, and 20 out of 1000 tested uf20 SATLIB instances in DIMACS format.